rescript-lang/rescript-compiler/CONTRIBUTING.md

 This will run unit tests for compiler related modules.
 The tests can be found in `jscomp/ounit_tests`.

 ```
-npx node scripts/ciTest.js -ounit
+node scripts/ciTest.js -ounit
 ```

-## Contributing to the ReScript Runtime
+## Contributing to the Runtime

-Our runtime implementation is written in pure OCaml with some raw JS code embedded (`jscomp/runtime` directory).
+The runtime implementation is written in OCaml with some raw JS code embedded (`jscomp/runtime` directory).

 The goal is to implement the runtime **purely in OCaml**.
-This includes removing all existing occurrences of embedded raw JS code as well, and you can help!
+This includes removing all existing occurrences of embedded raw JS code as well whenever possible, and you can help!

 Each new PR should include appropriate testing.